 Addressing Effects of Prenatal Substance Exposure Across the Lifespan

 Substance use during pregnancy is a complex issue.
-Confidential treatment and support is available for women and their families.
-State and Federal Law both address prenatal substance exposure as a key issue for giving babies the healthiest start possible.
+Confidential treatment and support are available for women and their families.
+State and federal Law both address prenatal substance exposure as a key issue for giving babies the healthiest start possible.
 We prioritize prevention, identification, and treatment - for women and their babies.

 Looking for more information, resources, or support?
 Visit Smart Choices Safe Kids or view additional information on Fetal Alcohol Spectrum Disorders, Marijuana Use During Pregnancy, & Neonatal Abstinence Syndrome.

 The Colorado SEN Steering Committee was established in 2008, as a subcommittee of the Colorado Substance Abuse Trend and Response Task Force.
 The steering committee's mission is to identify and implement strategies for reducing the number of families impacted by substance use during pregnancy in Colorado and for improving outcomes for impacted women, children, and families across the lifespan.